magmafoundation/Magma/README.md

 We hope to eliminate all issues with craftbukkit forge servers.
 In the end, we envision a seamless, low lag Magma experience with support for newer 1.12+ versions of Minecraft.

+## BungeeCord

+If you want to use Magma in a BungeeCord network, we recommend to use [HexaCord](https://github.com/HexagonMC/BungeeCord) instead since it has 1.7 and Forge Support.
+If you experience entity errors with Forge mods you can use [KettleCord](https://github.com/UeberallGebannt/KettleCord), which is a HexaCord fork that fixes this bug.

+In order to use Magma with BungeeCord, you have to enable `forge-support` in the BungeeCord config, set `online-mode` to false in server.properties and `bungeecord` to true in spigot.yml.

 ## Big Paper Update :fireworks:

 Magma at the moment **is not** using all of the API/Patches with this update we will have all features of Paper and more optimizations (including Timings v2).